 Visit our shelter and you’ll find that it’s an inviting, bright, and clean facility.
 Thanks to hardworking staff and volunteers, pets in our facility receive quality care, social interaction, and exercise.
 We see the work we do as both rewarding and inspiring because we have a positive impact on the lives of many animals and on the people who adopt them.
 While we occasionally see sad cases of cruelty or neglect, we also experience the joy and satisfaction that comes when neglected animals are rehabilitated and find a loving, new home.

 Yes.
 Volunteers must be at least 16 years old to volunteer on their own, or 12 years old if accompanied by an adult volunteer.
-Kids under the age of 12 can help the animals by making treats and toys on this list, collecting food or other needed items, or holding their birthday party at WHS.
+Kids under the age of 12 can help the animals by making treats and toys on this list, collecting food or other needed items, or attending a youth program.